payment-gateway.app Docs

 Transactions

-A Transaction represents the actual financial movement of funds or authorization captured during a Checkout session.
+A Transaction represents the financial movement, authorization, or pending provider flow captured during a Checkout session.

-You can monitor your real-time payment volume under the Transactions section.
+You can monitor payment volume under the Transactions section.

 Transaction Lifecycle